TheRealKasumi/NikoLight/documentation/planning.md

 In a normal use case, the power provided by the TesLight controller is enough.
 It still allows for a decent brightness without having to deal with dangerously high currents.
-By default the software ensures that a maximum power draw of around 20W is not exceeded.
+Like mentioned above, by default the software ensures that a maximum power draw of around 20W is not exceeded.
+Also the regulator temperature is limited to 80°C when the optional temperature sensors are installed.
-You can adjust this value in the UI.
+You can adjust these limits in the UI.
-For this calculation to work properly, the LED voltage and current per channel must be configured correctly.
+For the power limit calculation to work properly, the LED voltage and current per channel must be configured correctly.

 > What happens when I exceed the power limit of the regulator temporary or permanently?

 Generally it is NOT recommended to do so in any way.
 The 20W power limit, or 10W per channel, was tested to be a good compromise between brightness and regulator temperature.
+Installing the optional temperature sensors to the board will also limit the temperature to 80°C by default.
+This temperature can be exceeded without the sensors.
 When using a proper LM2596 (not faked ones), it will shut down as soon as a critical current or temperature (115°C) is reached.
-Due to the missing power the controller will shut down and is not available via the web-app anymore.
 No damange _should_ be taken from this.
-Once the regulators cooled down, they should be reset and the controller reboots.
-However this is a emergency feature that should not be triggered in normal use.
-You are still risking temperatures of up to 115°C on the board.
-Keep that in mind when you think you are special and need to exceed limits😛.
-Also don't cry at me when you burn something down.
+However don't cry at me when you burn something down.
 You have been warned.